 Take a hot bath

 Try soaking in a hot bath a few times before the big day.
 According to the New York Times, this is a form of heat acclimation, a process that helps the body adapt to higher temperatures over the course of a few days or weeks.
-During the process, you sweat earlier and more profusely in an effort to reduce the build up of internal heat you may experience while outside.
+During the process, you sweat earlier and more profusely in an effort to reduce the build up of internal heat you might experience while outside.

 Wear frozen underwear